-Following our reporting on the devastating impact of Covid-19 on the Amazon rainforest region of Iquitos, Peru and surrounding rural areas, your response was truly heart-warming.
+Following our April/May 2020 reporting on the devastating impact of Covid-19 on the Amazon rainforest region of Iquitos, Peru and surrounding rural areas, your response was truly heart-warming.
 Many of you were beyond generous in your support, but every donation, no matter how much, made a difference and saved lives as the world collectively learned how to treat and control the spread of the Covid-19 virus.

 A very special shout-out to Young Nurses Take Action from Alberta, Canada.
 Although they had to cancel their plans to come to Peru, they consulted with their donors and unanimously decided to donate the funds they had raised to Covid-19 relief.
 Nurses truly are front-line heroes.
 YNTA, you rock (nurses will ALWAYS rock).

 Your generosity enabled Project Amazonas, our staff, and partner organizations in Peru to:

 Send critical PPE to front line workers at urban and rural clinics and hospitals, including our Orosa River Clinic, and government clinics and hospitals in Pevas, Mazan, Yanashi, Indiana, Iquitos and elsewhere.

 Provide crucial medications for the treatment of patients suffering with coronavirus both in Iquitos and in rural areas.

 Ensure food sufficiency for families living in extreme poverty during the height of the lock-down measures in Iquitos, Peru.